barcek/shipping/README.md

 # shipping

-For Dockerfiles using tools from the other repositories.
+Dockerfiles using tools from the other repositories.

-Currently, the following:
+- **[rvry](#rvry)** - run as PID 1 over an Alpine base image for a configurable sidecar in a Kubernetes pod or similar, or a dummy container for test

-- [rvry](https://github.com/barcek/rvry), run as PID 1, for a configurable sidecar or dummy container for testing
+- **[deye](#deye)** - added over a Deno base image for availability alongside the usual command set
-- [deye](https://github.com/barcek/deye), added over a Deno base to be available alongside the usual commands
+- ...

 ## Build